T3nk4I/Minisumo/README.md

 ## Code
 - Basic: basic minisumo code without line sensors and 2 opponent sensors
 - SumoESP: minisumo code for the Arduino Nano ESP model
+- Tamashi-I7ach1: main code used for minisumo robot I7ach1 wich uses a ESP32-C3 as the main board
 ## 3D Data
 - Flag System: DAMASHI-FLAG-SYSTEM, used for minisumo robots, compatible with the "OH", "JIN" and "MA-JIN" motor brackets.